alrouen/raspberry-coach-poc/Readme.md

 Then Alexa is waiting for the hotword to listen to you...

 The same demo, with noise suppression is available with alexa-demo-with-noisesuppression.py

+### 10) All-in-one

+in repository coach folder, you will find an all-one example allowing you to :

+- have a hand-free alexa service
+- with status notification with LEDs feedback
+- to trigger alexa while just pushing the HAT button